International conference travel grants – Procedure to apply and attend one

 - All have to be applied at least 3 months ahead.
 Don’t apply to CSIR/DST much before three months, they will surely lose/misplace the application

-- Keep in touch with the agency’s office through phone.
+- Keep in touch with the agency’s office through the phone.
 Emails are not yet available with them.

 Procedure to apply and get the money

-- The agency sends you an official communication that you can attend the symposia and they will provide the funds in future (The time taken for sending this communication varies – DST, CSIR, CCSTDS take nearly 4-6 weeks from the date of application) Check DST website for results (http://www.dst.gov.in/)
+- The agency sends you an official communication that you can attend the symposia and they will provide the funds in future (The time is taken for sending this communication varies – DST, CSIR, CCSTDS take nearly 4-6 weeks from the date of application) Check DST website for results (http://www.dst.gov.in/)

 - You attend the conference and upon returning, apply with the claim sheet and necessary attachments like bills

 - They will send you the DD according to your claim.
-While CCSTDS sends DD to you, DST sends DD directly to Accounts officer, IGCAR along with a communication to you
+While CCSTDS sends DD to you, DST sends DD directly to Accounts officer, IGCAR along with communication to you

 - Always scan all your documents starting from passport front-page, visa, ticket, bills and have a soft copy with you

 - If you are changing two or more flights from different airlines, then always make sure at the airline counter that your baggage is checked in.
-In many chances they may miss your baggage in transit airport and you’ll have to struggle for a day or two.
+In many chances, they may miss your baggage in transit airport and you’ll have to struggle for a day or two.

-- Better to carry map of the city/locality and also routes.
+- Better to carry a map of the city/locality and also routes.
 Language dictionary necessary if you are going to a non-English country]

-- You can avail international roaming facility in your mobile (Airtel, Vodafone) if you are staying there for longer time.
+- You can avail international roaming facility in your mobile (Airtel, Vodafone) if you are staying there for a longer time.
 Incoming will be free to you and it will be local call tariff to the caller (See the respective website)